flux-framework/flux-core/doc/man1/flux-jobs.rst

 **success**
    True of False if job completed successfully, empty string otherwise

+**waitstatus**
+   The raw status of the job as returned by ``waitpid(2)`` if the job exited, otherwise an empty string.
+Note: *waitstatus* is the maximum wait status returned by all job shells in a job, which may not necessarily indicate the highest *task* wait status.
+(The job shell exits with the maximum task exit status, unless a task died due to a signal, in which case the shell exits with 128+signo)

+**returncode**
+   The job return code if the job has exited, or an empty string if the job is still active.
+The return code of a job is the highest job shell exit code, or negative signal number if the job shell was terminated by a signal.
+If the job was cancelled before it started, then the returncode is set to the special value -128.

 **exception.occurred**
    True of False if job had an exception, empty string otherwise